khofstadter/CS220-AU-navigating-the-digital-world/digital-identities.md

 When working on your portfolio, you
   - should experiment with private and public GitHub repositories
   - can submit your reflection as part of your public website as well (but make sure you submit it on FASER too)
-  - can choose between developing a website for your professional identity tied to your 'real name' or a website linked to one of your projects which does not have to be tied to your 'real name' but to a brand name instead e.g. 'Saving Trees In Colchester' or 'I help you understand electronic cars', etc.
+  - can choose between developing a website for your professional identity tied to your 'real name' or a website linked to one of your projects which does not have to be tied to your 'real name' but to a brand name instead e.g. 'Saving Trees In Colchester' or 'I help you understand electronic cars', etc. ... something related to your course?

 <br>